Reviewed Treadmill: Weslo Cadence G 5.9

 - If you want to take it to the next level, you can make use of the 2 adjustable manual incline levels.

 Don’t expect too much of this treadmill in terms of quality.
 The weaker point of this treadmill are probably the materials that are used, which are pretty lightweight.

 The total weight of this treadmill is 119 pounds.
 As a result, this means that running at a higher pace might not feel like a comfortable experience to everyone.
-However, the materials that are used are more than heavy enough for walking and jogging at a lower pace.
+However, the materials that are used are more than heavy enough for joggers and walkers.

 Due to the lightweight materials, the weight capacity of this treadmill is 250 pounds.
 That’s why it might not be a good fit for heavier people.